pyggpen/DoX10/README.md

 to turn lights and other devices on and off.

 It can make decisions based on almost any variable you can read with BASH.

+I know the scripts are a mess.
+I'll clean them up some day, but they really weren't meant for general consumption, they're here in case it inspires you to do something similar.